iobroker-community-adapters/ioBroker.ring/README.md

 ### V2 Rewrite Breaking Changes
 1. The Device Names got extended by their description (e.g. from `Device 1234567` to `Device 1234567 ("Floodlight Garden")`)
+2. Snapshot Data is now in a respective channel, containing the other data points.
+3. The snapshot object got changed from type meta to state with type file.

 ### Scripts in `package.json`
 Several npm scripts are predefined for your convenience.
 You can run them using `npm run <scriptname>`